Spenc-e/CS4765SarcasmDetection/README.md

 terminal to run.
 You must make sure that you use standard output to save the output from subtask_A.py to the filenames given inside the program.
 You also want to make sure in subtask_A.py that you are using the appropriate ngram_range values on line 87.
 In the github repo, there are already the calculated output files, so running the program itself should work.

+For subtask A the training data is 'train.AR.csv', 'train.En.csv' and the test data is 'task_A_Ar_test.csv' and 'task_A_En_test.csv'
+For subtask B the training data is 'train.En.taskB.csv' and the test data is 'task_B_En_test.csv'